Cynthyah/Web-Scraping-Job-From-Indeed/README.md

 # Web-Scraping-Job-From-Indeed
-Web scraping job from Indeed using Beautifulsoup and checking top words according to the description of the job.
+Web scraping job from Indeed using Beautifulsoup and checking top words and specific skills according to the description of the job.

 Source: https://ie.indeed.com